How to Advertise on Spotify

 While Spotify requires the $25,000 minimum, Pandora’s basic packages start at about $1,500 per month and have an average CPM of about $5 – $7 for visual ads, $8 – $12 for audio ads, and $15 – $25 for video ads.
 So, if your ad budget is smaller, Pandora may be the better option.

 The ages of Pandora and Spotify differ significantly, defining the demographics of each.
 Spotify users tend to be younger, and, thus, more in tune with technology.
-Spotify users tend to be between the ages of 13 and 29, while Pandora’s larger group of users were in the 35-44 range.
+Spotify users tend to be between the ages of 13 and 29, while Pandora’s larger group of users was in the 35-44 range.
 Understanding this demographic can give you clarity on which ad platform you’d benefit from.

 Pandora has a more sophisticated method of analytics, as it customizes playlists for its listeners, making guesses based on previous selections.
 Pandora is more favorable for executing creative campaigns with a specific target audience and a smaller budget.
 You can run banners and video ads on the service, and the engineers can even tell when a user is looking at their smartphone (and thus will see a video ad) or merely listening.
 Because of the high quality of Pandora’s analytics, local businesses can easily advertise on Pandora.
 If you’re a small coffee shop in Michigan, you can promote to folk/alternative listeners in your town in Michigan rather than nationwide.